Support Home > WP Super Cache > Enable WP Cache debugging

 12:46:39 90601 /2022/10/21/testington/ Fetched static page data from supercache file using PHP.
 File: ABSPATH/wp-content/cache/supercache/supercache.test/2022/10/21/testington/index.html

-2022/10/21/testington/index.html was served when the /2022/10/21/testington/ page was requested.
 The index.html file is a static file, which isn’t the PHP file that WordPress usually shows.
-Showing the static file will be faster and is the desired behavior.
+Showing the static file will be faster, which is the desired behavior.

-Confirming that Preloading is Working
+Confirming that preloading is working

 wp_cron_preload_cache: got 100 posts from position 0.